AnchorBlueTop/Personal-Machine-Learning-Model/README.md

   </table>
 </div>

 ---

 ### 3. Engineering Contributions: Workflow & Performance Enhancements

 My deep involvement with this workflow naturally led me to identify and solve critical inefficiencies and bugs within the original DeepFaceLab software.
-I have moved beyond being a user to actively engineering improvements to the toolset.
-My contributions focus on reducing manual labor, improving user experience, and optimizing performance.
+I have moved beyond being a user to actively engineering improvements to the toolset. **The modified source code for these contributions can be reviewed in the [`/src`](/src) directory.**

 #### Bi-Directional Masking: A Quality-of-Life Overhaul
 *   **Problem:** The default mask control was a single, uniform modifier.
 This made it impossible to create precise masks for complex head shapes, often resulting in background bleed or an unnatural "helmet" look.
 *   **Solution:** I implemented a complete overhaul of the mask modification system, engineering a new bi-directional control feature.
-This allows for independent, per-axis expansion and erosion of the mask (top, bottom, left, and right).
+This allows for independent, per-axis expansion and erosion of the mask (top, bottom, left, and right). **View the implementation in [`src/MergeMasked.py`](/src/MergeMasked.py)**.
 *   **Impact:** This enhancement transforms a frustrating, limited tool into a powerful, precise instrument.
 It enables the creation of much cleaner, more realistic masks that can be tailored to fit any subject perfectly.
 The difference between the old and new systems is demonstrated below.

 <div align="center">